-The continent of Africa is bigger than the United States, Canada, and China put together, and the equatorial belt cuts through the middle of Africa where we find perfect growing conditions for some of the world's best African coffee beans.
+The continent of Africa is bigger than the United States, Canada, and China put together.
+The equatorial belt cuts through the middle of Africa and this is where we find the perfect growing conditions for some of the world's best African coffee beans.

-This country gave the world Coffee Arabica, the species that produces most of the best quality coffee we drink these days.
-Ethiopia is the largest African producer of Arabica coffee to date, and the export is vital to the country's economy.
+Ethiopia gave the world Coffee Arabica, the species that produces most of the best quality coffees.
+Ethiopia is the largest African producer of Arabica coffee, and the export of coffee is vital to the country's economy.

 Rwanda is located a few degrees south of the Equator, in the African Great Lakes region and is one of the smallest countries on the African mainland.
 Rwanda is also known as the Land of a Thousand Hills, as it has mountains in the West with stretches of savannah and lakes in the east.

 However, unlike Ethiopia, coffee isn’t native to Rwanda.
 It seems to have been brought to the country by German missionaries in the early 1900s.
 Around 1930, coffee farming in Rwanda increased though it was mostly low-grade, high volume green coffee beans.
 Today, Rwanda is Africa’s ninth largest Arabica coffee producer with about 450,000 Rwandan small coffee farms.
 Coffee farms here are small and often only have about 165 trees per farm.
-In 2016, only 220,000 60 kilo bags were harvested from this country compared to 7.1 million in Ethiopia and almost 5 million in Uganda.
+In 2016, only 220,000, 60 kilo bags were harvested from this country compared to 7.1 million, 60 kilo bags in Ethiopia and 5 million, 60 kilo bags in Uganda.

-Weaver's Rwanda Muhororo Coffee is known for being sweet, full-bodied, fruity, and acidic.
+Weaver's Rwanda Micro-lot Coffeeis known for being sweet, full-bodied, fruity, and acidic.
 It is a unique profile that should not be overlooked by roasted and coffee drinkers.
 The Rwandan government is strategically positioning itself as a world-class producer of specialty single-origin coffee.

 However, when we mention this country we cannot forget about the Rwandan Genocide of 1994, the tragic event where 800,000 people murdered in 100 days and as many as 250,000 women were raped.
 Organizations such as the Partnership for Enhancing Agriculture in Rwanda through Linkages (PEARL) led by Dr. Dan Clay as well as Sustainable Partnerships to Enhance Rural Enterprises and Agricultural Development (SPREAD) led by Dr. Timothy Schilling were launched in a response to this tragedy.
 Both were funded by USAID and aimed to support Rwanda by revitalizing its agriculture.